 To say thank you, Tom's Guide readers can claim three months FREE of ExpressVPN – that's 15 months for the price of 12.
 However, if you discover it's not for you, you've got 30 days to request a no-hassle refund.

 If you’re after a Canada VPN that won’t break the bank, Surfshark is a safe bet.
-As fully-featured as most people will need, the service delivers excellent speeds for a fraction of the price of its rivals – and for many, that’s a deal breaker.
+As fully-featured as most people will need, in our Surfshark review we found the service delivers excellent speeds for a fraction of the price of its rivals – and for many, that’s a deal breaker.

 With AES-256 encryption and several protocols, plus an ad blocker, kill switch and more, its desktop clients are powerful and reliable.
 It’s easy to install and provides quick access to Surfshark’s 3,200+ servers worldwide – with around 90 of them in Canada itself.